AdobeDocs/experience-platform.en/help/sandboxes/api/sandboxes.md

 ## Create a sandbox {#create}

-You can create a new development or production sandbox by making a POST request to the `/sandboxes` endpoint.
+You can create a new sandbox, type production or type development, by making a POST request to the `/sandboxes` endpoint.

 ### Create a development sandbox